 Consider slogans that appear on billboards and TV: “Got Milk?”
 “Just Go For It,” and “Expect More.”
 To reduce a message to these few words, brand researchers interview people on the streets, brainstorm with white boards, meet with focus groups, and test ideas repeatedly with important audience segments.
 Their mission is to find the one unifying slogan that epitomizes the message.
 Then they add drama, images, and catchy tunes that stay with us.
 The process requires many talented specialists who execute multiple phases, and these people are paid very well.
 Preparing a one-page resume that delivers your most powerful messages benefits from professional expertise.

 Yes!
-It will be powerful through the big 3 obstacles of its journey.
-The first obstacle is the initial visual impression, followed by the scanning software, and finally the hiring manager.
+It will be powerful through the big 3 obstacles of its journey: (a) first impression, (b) recruiters, and (c) hiring manager.
+The initial visual impression is followed by the scanning software, then recruiter, and finally the hiring manager.
 Your resume needs to resonate with your prospective employer’s mindset, which is; “What’s in this for me?”
-Your resume will be a quick read that allows the reader to find what they are interested in with ease.
-It will conjure images of you succeeding in the position.
-It will acquaint the reader with you and launch a relationship, as well as spark interest in knowing more about you.
-Perhaps most important, it will set you up for the most effective interview you could expect.
+Your resume needs to be a quick read that allows the reader to find what they are interested in with ease.
+It should conjure images of you succeeding in the position.
+It should acquaint the reader with you and launch a relationship, as well as spark interest in knowing more about you.
+Perhaps most important, it can set you up for the most effective interview you could expect.